intel-iot-devkit/how-to-code-samples/decibelometer/java/README.md

 ![](./../../images/java/new project.png)

-Give the project the name "Decibelometer" and click Next.
+Give the project the name "SoundDetector" and click Next.

 ![](./../../images/java/project name.png)